-Altitude Sickness: Please see altitude advice in Health and Vaccinations Section 4.9.
+Altitude Sickness: Travel in (northern and central) Chile can involve time spent at high altitude.
+Please read altitude advice in section 4: Health and Vaccinations (4.9 Altitude sickness).

 Eat: Seafood is both abundant and outstanding - particularly exotic shellfish.
 Try machas a la parmesana (clams in a white wine and butter sauce topped with parmesan) and grilled lamb in Patagonia.